nwjs/nw.js/README.md

 where "dist" can be "unstable" for Debian sid, or "natty", "oneiric" for Ubuntu.

 NOTE: currently there is only 32bit binaries available.
+And we're working on Windows and OSX ports.

-The source of libwebkitnode is provided in patches directory.
-We hope git repo will be available soon.
+The source of libwebkitnode is at https://github.com/rogerwang/webkit-node

 Installation